 Gardening has become a much more popular hobby for younger people over the last few years.
 Before we had kids Hubs and I would regularly spend a happy afternoon pottering round a garden centre and find ourselves chatting about tomato plants over dinner with friends.
 Now we’re trying to find ways to encourage the boys to get involved in the garden too and so far they seem to really enjoy it.
+We think that giving them good gardening advice will not only help them develop a hobby, but the various moral aspects they learn from it will also help them develop positively in their personal life.
 Here are my top tips to get you started:

 Safety first – It’s important to remember that some plants and bulbs can be dangerous if eaten (or sometimes just touched) so check first if your children are at an age where they still try to put everything in their mouths.

 Size isn’t everything – Don’t worry if you don’t have a large space to devote to growing plants.
 A small flower bed is wonderful but kids will still enjoy helping to fill a pot on a patio or a window box.
 In fact even a pot plant on the window sill or a bit of cress grown in an egg shell can be enough to give them the gardening bug.

 Embrace the dirt – No one will have any fun if they are worrying about trying to stay clean so wear wellies and old clothes that you can sling in the wash afterwards and dive in.
 Garden dirt really is pretty harmless although it’s best to ensure your flower beds aren’t doubling as a litter tray for local cats and of course make sure everyone washes their hands thoroughly when you’re finished.